dji-sdk/Onboard-SDK-Doc/source/sample-doc/time-sync.md

 The expected data are:

-- NMEA GSA packets at 5Hz
+- NMEA GNGSA packets at 5Hz
-- NMEA RMC packets at 5Hz
+- NMEA GNRMC packets at 5Hz
 - UTC time tag for the upcoming hardware pulse at 1Hz
 - PPS source information at 1Hz